Benefits of Squats for Women for Increase Bone Density

 1. they help you burn more calories than other exercises

-2. They make your body produce growth hormone and testosterone which helps with gaining/keeping lean muscle mass, increasing energy levels and even improving cardiovascular function (due to the rise in metabolism) which means increased fat loss and stronger heart and lungs overall.
+2. They make your body produce growth hormone and testosterone, which helps with gaining/keeping lean muscle mass, increasing energy levels, and even improving cardiovascular function (due to the rise in metabolism).
+This means increased fat loss and stronger hearts and lungs overall.

-3. Squats increase your flexibility since it forces you to go through a full range of motion while keeping your knees behind toes which can be helpful if you’re into dancing or want to increase how far down your splits will go (that’s why I included this workout in my dance moves for beginners).
+3. Squats increase your flexibility since they force you to go through a full range of motion while keeping your knees behind your toes.
+This can be helpful if you’re into dancing or want to increase the distance your splits go (I included this workout in my dance moves for beginners).

-4. It tones up all leg muscles including hamstrings, quadriceps, calves- especially if you don’t hold weights- since they’re forced to work harder.
+4. It works all leg muscles, including hamstrings, quadriceps, and calves—especially if you don’t hold weights—since they’re forced to work harder.

-5. They strengthen your core muscles if you include weights because your back muscles are working hard too to keep you straight which can be helpful for your posture.
+5. The strength of your core muscles is strengthened if you include weights because your back muscles are working hard, too, to keep you straight, which can be helpful for your posture.

-1. Feet must be shoulder-width apart with toes slightly pointed outwards (not like in the picture above) and knees should point out over the second toe while feet are flat on the ground.
+1. Feet must be shoulder-width apart, with toes slightly pointed outwards (unlike in the picture above).
+Knees should point over the second toe while feet are flat.

-2. The barbell should rest on top of your neck right across your trapezius muscles, not lower which can cause injury because it puts stress on neck vertebrae.
+2. The barbell should rest on top of your neck right across your trapezius muscles, not lower, which can cause injury by stressing the neck vertebrae.

-3. It’s important that the barbell is resting against of shoulders rather than the collarbone because it keeps the barbell’s weight closer to your spine which makes less stress on your neck and back
+3. It’s important that the barbell is resting against your shoulders rather than the collarbone because it keeps the barbell’s weight closer to your spine, which puts less stress on your neck and back

-4. Your lower back should stay straight instead of bending forward or curling up because it puts pressure on discs in your lower spine, the concave shape of the small pelvis, knees, and other structures that can be easily aggravated resulting in injury.
+4. Your lower back should stay straight instead of bending forward or curling up because doing so puts pressure on discs in your lower spine, the concave shape of the small pelvis, knees, and other structures that can be easily aggravated, resulting in injury.

-5. Make sure you’re pushing hips backward when going down because otherwise you won’t activate muscles between your hip bones properly making squatting ineffective.
+5. Make sure you push your hips backward when going down because otherwise, you won’t activate the muscles between your hip bones properly, making squatting ineffective.

-6. Don’t go too low or round your back because if you reach parallel with the floor it will make the entire exercise inefficient by putting most of the load onto front deltoids rather than glutes/hamstrings (which is the goal of squats)
+6. Don’t go too low or around your back because if you reach parallel with the floor, it will make the entire exercise inefficient by putting most of the load onto the front deltoids rather than glutes/hamstrings (which is the goal of squats)

-7. Front deltoids are activated if you lean forward when going down which is the problem with most women who do squats in this incorrect way, don’t let your hips go up in the air when squatting because it also makes standing up harder.
+7. Front deltoids are activated if you lean forward when going down, which is the problem with most women who do squats incorrectly.
+Don’t let your hips go up in the air when squatting because it also makes standing up harder.

-8. If you need to hold weights for balance then keep them close to your body while squatting- that will make the exercise more challenging but still efficient since you won’t be able to use too much weight and/or rely on them for balance as much as if they’re held at sides.
+8. If you need to hold weights for balance, keep them close to your body while squatting.
+This will make the exercise more challenging but still efficient since you won’t be able to use too much weight and/or rely on them for balance as much as if they’re held at sides.